signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="DemoLimits"></a>
 # Demo Limits

-mediaTest demo functionality is limited as follows:
+mediaMin and mediaTest demo functionality is limited as follows:

    1) Data limit.
 Processing is limited to 3000 frames / payloads of data.
 There is no limit on data sources, which include various file types (audio, encoded, pcap), network sockets, and USB audio.